Patrice Lair: Career

 In June 2010, Lair returned to France to coach the Lyon women's team, replacing Farid Benstiti.
 He was nominated for the FIFA Women's Football World Coach award in 2011 and 2012.
 After the 2013–14 Division 1 Féminine season, Lair stepped down as the Coach of Olympique Lyonnais women's team, after achieving a third straight domestic double.
 He stated that it was the perfect way to leave.
 During his reign at Lyon, Lair led the club to four Division 1 Féminine titles, three Coupe de France Féminine titles and two UEFA Women's Champions League titles.

 On 28 May 2018, he was announced as the new head coach of Niort.
 In December 2018 he was suspended, and he was formally sacked in January 2019.

 On 4 June 2019, he was announced manager of newly relegated Ligue 2 club Guingamp for the 2019/20 season.
 After a poor start, which saw the club in 14th place with nine points, he was sacked on 23 September 2019.

+On 5 August 2021, he was appointed as the new coach of the Girondins de Bordeaux women's team.
+In March 2024, he left the position after a poor performance in the 2023–24 Division 1 Féminine season.

+In July 2024 he took charge of LB Châteauroux ahead of the 2023–24 Championnat National.
+In October 2024, he left the position by mutual agreement with the club.

+On 23 May 2025, Lair was hired as the new coach of the Toluca F.C. women's team in the Liga MX Femenil.
+In May 2026 Lair left the team.